Indian rummy game complete guide

 There is a fixed Buy-In to participate in the game, and the prize pool is formed accordingly.
 If 6 players are playing the game and join a Pool rummy with a ₹10 Buy-In, the prize pool of the game would be ₹60.
 The winner will take the entire prize pool of ₹60 - platform charge.

-Similar to Pool rummy, Deals rummy also has a pre-decided Buy-In amount.
+In this format of rummy, the number of deals is predetermined and all the players are dealt the same number of chips.
+At the end of each deal, the winner gets the chips based on the points of the ungrouped cards of the remaining players.
 If 6 players are playing the game and join a Deals rummy with a ₹10 Buy-In, the prize pool of the game would be ₹60.
 The winner will take the entire prize pool of ₹60 - platform charge.

-RummyCulture offers two types of rummy tournaments that allow players to improve their skills.
-Free Rummy tournaments and cash tournaments.
-From beginners to advanced players, everyone can participate in these tournaments to win real cash prizes.
+RummyCulture offers two types of rummy tournaments in Indian rummy format that allow players to improve their skills: Free tournaments and cash tournaments.
+From beginners to advanced players, everyone can participate in these rummy tournaments to win real cash prizes.

-For those who wish to play rummy online for free, players can participate in the RummyCulture’s popular tournaments like Saturday Bumper Cash and Sunday Mega Blockbuster tournaments and win from a big prize pool every weekend.
+For those who wish to play rummy online for free, players can participate in RummyCulture’s popular tournaments like Saturday Bumper Cash and Sunday Mega Blockbuster tournaments to win from a big prize pool, every weekend.

 For those who wish to take part in tournaments every day, RummyCulture provides the option to win from a big prize pool on a daily basis.